Is it safe to travel to South Africa?

-While some are concerned about malaria, wild animals, maybe even rare diseases like Listeriosis or Ebola (all of these fears having hopefully been laid to rest in previous blog posts), it is the threat of crime that worries most people who are hesitant about booking a trip to South Africa.
-If it were not for South Africa's high crime rate and reputation as an unsafe destination, the number of tourists who would visit South Africa would probably be double or triple the volumes we are seeing now.
+While some are concerned about malaria or wild animals, it is the threat of crime that worries most people who are hesitant about booking a trip to South Africa.
+If it were not for South Africa's high crime rate and reputation as an unsafe destination, the number of tourists who would visit South Africa would probably be double or triple.

-A number of countries have issued low level warnings to their citizens regarding the situation in South Africa.
+A number of countries have issued travel warnings to their citizens regarding the situation in South Africa.
 Generally, these travel advisories warn travellers to exercise caution due to high levels of crime in South Africa, including murder, robbery, car-jacking, rape and other violent crimes.
 They tell visitors to never walk around alone (especially after dark), drive with car doors locked and windows closed, and not to display cash or valuables.
 They also tell you to avoid certain areas.
 Good advice perhaps, but reading through the list of possible things that could happen, it certainly sounds like a very unsafe and risky destination.
-If you've never visited before, you might get the wrong impression and think twice about booking a trip to South Africa.
+If you've never visited before, you might be scared off from booking a trip to South Africa.

 This is partly why there have been some vocal objections from South Africa regarding these travel advisories.
 They paint a grim picture and chase tourists away.
-But they are not an accurate reflection of the actual safety situation.
-Read them with a pinch of salt.
+But they are not always an accurate reflection of the actual safety situation.
+It's important to read them in context.

 Crime and poverty